quarkusio/quarkus-super-heroes/rest-fights/README.md

 ### Only Fights Service
 Pick one of the versions of the application from the table below and execute the appropriate docker compose command from the `quarkus-super-heroes/rest-fights` directory.

+   > [!NOTE]
-   > **NOTE**: You may see errors as the applications start up.
+   > You may see errors as the applications start up.
 This may happen if an application completes startup before one if its required services (i.e. database, kafka, etc).
 This is fine.
 Once everything completes startup things will work fine.

 | Description | Image Tag       | Docker Compose Run Command                                               |
 |-------------|-----------------|--------------------------------------------------------------------------|